Aaron Hall (singer): Adults Only: The Final Album (2005)

-In the late 2000s Hall resigned from MCA starting a new independent label named "Artists Only International".
+In the late 2000s, Hall resigned from MCA starting a new independent label named "Artists Only International".
 It was a music subsidiary of "Headstart Entertainment".
 He declared he was "..no longer a slave anymore" referring to his former contract with MCA.
-Hall experimented with different genres mixing R&B, reggae and hip-hop together, giving his approach to music a more distanced critique from reviewers than usual.
+Hall experimented with different genres, mixing R&B, reggae and hip-hop together.
+His new approach to music received harsher critiques than usual from consumers and critics.
 He defined it as his "last album" and in an article teased that he would later use a new persona, a new name ("E. Kane").
 His visions didn't jibe with his future plans.
-The album was released in July 2005, following the album release of singer K-Ci releasing ("My Book") on the same label in 2006.